bethesirius/ChosunTruck/README.md

 ## Introduction
 ChosunTruck is an autonomous driving solution for [Euro Truck Simulator 2](https://eurotrucksimulator2.com/).
-Recently, autonomous driving technology has become a big issue and we have studied the technology related to this.
+Recently, autonomous driving technology has become a big issue and as a result we have been studying technology that incorporates this.
-It is being developed in a simulator environment called Euro Truck Simulator 2 to study it with vehicles.
+It is being developed in a simulated environment called Euro Truck Simulator 2 to allow us to study it using vehicles.
-Because this simulator provides a good test environment that is similar to the real road, we chose it.
+We chose Euro Truck Simulator 2 because this simulator provides a good test environment that is similar to the real road.

 ## Features
 * You can drive a vehicle without handling it yourself.
-* You can understand the principle of autonomous driving.
+* You can understand the principles of autonomous driving.
 * (Experimental) You can detect where other vehicles are.

 ## How To Run It
 ### Windows

 #### Dependencies
-- OS: Windows 7 64bits
+- OS: Windows 7 (64bit)

 - IDE: Visual Studio 2015

 - OpenCV version: 3.0

 #### Required to allow input to work in Windows:
-Note: Input is not currently working correctly.
+##### Note: Input is not currently working correctly.
 - **Go to C:\Users\YOURUSERNAME\Documents\Euro Truck Simulator 2\profiles and edit controls.sii from di8.keyboard/fusion.mouse to sys.keyboard/sys.mouse.** (thanks Komat!)

 #### Then: